 - When we’re finished, I lower the stand then sit back down on the first row.

-After the Program Practice
+After the Primary Program (LDS)

 Once your Primary program practice is over, take a deep breath!
 Remember, don’t sweat the small stuff.